xtekky/gpt4free/README.md

 ## Best Chatgpt site
 > https://chat.chatbot.sex/chat
 > This site was developed by me and includes **gpt-4**, **internet access** and **gpt-jailbreak's** like DAN
+> You can find an opensource version of it to run locally here: https://github.com/xtekky/chatgpt-clone

 ## To-Do List